The Origin and Evolution of Multiple Star Systems: OBSERVED STELLAR MULTIPLICITY

-According to various high-resolution imaging surveys, the wide binary fraction of Herbig Ae/Be and OBA stars in young star-forming environments is WBF = 30\%\,-\,60\%, increasing with stellar mass \citep{KouwenhovenBrown2005a,Baines2006,Wheelwright2010,Gravity2018,Pomohaci2019}.
+According to various high-resolution imaging surveys, the wide binary fraction of Herbig Ae/Be stars and massive YSOs in young star-forming environments is WBF = 30\%\,-\,60\%, increasing with stellar mass \citep{KouwenhovenBrown2005a,Baines2006,Wheelwright2010,Gravity2018,Pomohaci2019}.
 These values are consistent with their MS analogs in the field and slightly older clusters (see Fig.~\ref{fig:CloseWide}).
 Wide companions to OB stars in the Trapezium Cluster of the ONC skew toward small mass ratios $q$ $\approx$ 0.2, similar to their counterparts in slightly older clusters \citep{Gravity2018}.
 The samples of wide Herbig Ae/Be binaries are not sufficiently large to detect a dependence on surrounding stellar density as measured for T~Tauri stars.

-Meanwhile, the close binary fraction of Herbig Ae/Be stars inferred from spectroscopy is only CBF = 10\%\,-\,30\% \citep{CorporonLagrange1999,ApaiBik2007a,Sana2017}, considerably lower than the corresponding MS fraction.
-One interpretation is that 1 Myr old massive stars do not have any close companions, and that the companions at intermediate separations harden on Myr timescales (see also \citealt{Ramirez-Tannus2021}).
+Meanwhile, the close binary fraction of Herbig Ae/Be stars and massive YSOs inferred from spectroscopy is only CBF = 10\%\,-\,30\% \citep{CorporonLagrange1999,ApaiBik2007a,Sana2017}, considerably lower than the corresponding MS fraction.
+One interpretation is that 1~Myr old massive stars do not have any close companions, and that the companions at intermediate separations harden on Myr timescales (see also \citealt{Ramirez-Tannus2021}).
 An equally compelling explanation is that close companions to massive pre-MS stars shorten disk lifetimes, similar to their T~Tauri analogs, and therefore the subset of massive stars within a coeval cluster that retains a disk is less likely to have close companions.
-Resolving this ambiguity requires a systematic survey for close binary companions to both Herbig Ae/Be and normal A/B stars within the same cluster.
-Larger samples of spectroscopic and eclipsing OB binaries in very young star-forming environments within the Large Magellanic Cloud reveal a sizeable fraction with close companions \citep{Sana2013,MoeDi-Stefano2015a}.
+Resolving this ambiguity requires a systematic survey for close binary companions to both massive YSOs with disks and normal OBA stars without disks within the same cluster \citep{BordierFrost2022}.
+Larger samples of spectroscopic and eclipsing OB binaries in young star-forming environments within the Large Magellanic Cloud reveal a sizeable fraction with close companions \citep{Sana2013,MoeDi-Stefano2015a}.
 For example, \citet{MoeDi-Stefano2015a} discovered 18 early-B MS stars with 1\,-\,2\,\Msun\ pre-MS eclipsing binary companions across $P$ = 3\,-\,8~days, a few of which are as young as 0.6\,-\,1.0~Myr according to the measured temperatures and inflated radii of the pre-MS companions still on the Hyashi track.